lang-uk/ner-uk/scripts/README.md

 The resulting model will reside in `workspace/mitie/mitie_ner_model.dat`

 ## Stanza
-Stanza already have almost everything that is required to train on our data set merged in.
+Stanza already have almost everything that is required to train on our data set.
+But if data set was updated - you can execute training process with: `scripts/train_stanza_ner.sh`

-Run: `scripts/train_stanza_ner.sh`

-To use custom word vectors path it with argument `--word_vec` or `-w`. **Stanza uses vectors of dimension `100`**.
+To use custom word vectors, specify its file path with argument `--word_vec` or `-w`. **Stanza uses vectors of dimension `100`**.
 `scripts/train_stanza_ner.sh -w=path_to_your_wordvec_file`

-Vector file first must be converted to .pt format (pytorch binary format) using script from stanza `convert_pretrain.py`.
+Vector file must be converted to .pt format (pytorch binary format) using script from stanza `convert_pretrain.py`.
 More details please read [here in Stanza docs](https://stanfordnlp.github.io/stanza/word_vectors.html).
 Vector file to be converted - must start with line of format: `<word_count> <dimension [100]>`

 Word count can usually be obtained by `wc -l <file>`